elarabyelaidy19/basecs/CS186/Notes/FilesAndDisks.md

 ## Block Level Storage
 - Read and write large chunks of data sequnetially.
 - maximize use of data
-    - cach popularly used data in memory.
+    - cache popularly used data in memory.
-    - pre-fetch data likely to be accessd data.
+    - pre-fetch data likely to be accessed data.
     - Buffer write to sequential blocks.
 - Block is a unit of transfer data between disk and memory.
 - page when in RAM.
 Block when in disk.